mrtyler/demo-ci-project/README.md

 # Internal Ops Project

 This example project uses the [Exekube framework](https://github.com/exekube/exekube).

 The **Internal Ops Project** contains configuration for deploying a Kubernetes cluster onto the Google Kubernetes Engine (GKE), as well as Kubernetes resources that result in this software released into the cloud:

-- CI / CD self-hosted service (Concourse, Jenkins, Drone)
+- CI / CD self-hosted service (✈️ Concourse, Jenkins, or Drone)
-- A private Docker Registry (v2)
+- A private 🐳 Docker Registry (v2)
-- A ChartMuseum repository for hosting Helm charts
+- A 📋 ChartMuseum repository for hosting Helm charts

 ## Project structure